jz674/Markov-Documentation/README.md

 Markov automates the manual process of creating test scripts to help ensure previously developed software still functions after a change.

 Markov is focused on the API/Service layer of testing.
-At its core, Markov provides confidence that new functionalities will not systemically break previously developed software by letting you [regression test][1] on-demand, as part of your git-workflow.
+At its core, Markov provides confidence that new functionalities will not systemically break previously developed software by letting you [regression test][1] on-demand and integrated with your git-workflow.

 [1]: https://www.scnsoft.com/blog/what-is-regression-testing-short-overview/ "regression test"

 It does this by creating 'Virtual Users' to extensively test and catch software issues before your real users do.
 More specifically, Markov mimics human users for your application in terms of their HTTP traffic.
 All Markov needs to take in are your API requests.
 Best yet, Markov is totally customizable: you have total autonomy in choosing which requests you want to forward to it and which features to test.